Trying to figure out how to fight postpartum insomnia?

 Waking up early and not being able to fall back asleep.

-But during a pandemic?
-Even tougher.
-So, if you have a hard time falling asleep…
+If you have a hard time falling asleep…

 Here are 14 ways to beat postpartum insomnia.